Jared Auerbach is enthusiastic about fishing.

 3. Be bendy together with your dinner plans

-Is the fish you had in your thoughts not available while you get to the market?
+Is the fish you had in your thoughts unavailable when you get to the market?
 Don’t completely scrap your dinner plans.

-Auerbach is on a project to convince customers that their move-to seafood recipes can be bendy.
+Auerbach is working to convince customers that their move-to seafood recipes can be flexible.
 He pointed to the relationship between Harvard University Dining Services and Red’s Best as evidence.

 “For years, we had been running with Harvard on tweaking the food gadget so that Harvard should promote nearby fish,” he said, explaining how, while overfishing became a more accepted issue, larger establishments like Harvard used to request mass quantities of a specific fish months earlier.
 “When we stopped overfishing, we misplaced the capacity to [fulfill those requests] with nearby fish.
-So that supply chain was given replaced by way of clean substitutes from abroad like Alaskan cod, farmed salmon, shrimp, tilapia.”
+So that supply chain was givenced by substitutes from abroad like Alaskan cod, farmed salmon, shrimp, tilapia.”

 But Harvard didn’t need to use tilapia or farmed fish.
-They also needed fixed prices and the capacity to print menus beforehand of time.
-So in 2015, the two worked together to create a “Catch of the Week” program, wherein Harvard buys a set amount of fish, but Red’s Best can pick out exactly what they get.
+They also needed fixed prices and the capacity to print menus ahead of time.
+So, in 2015, the two worked together to create a “Catch of the Week” program, wherein Harvard buys a set amount of fish, but Red’s Best can pick out exactly what it gets.

 “Haddock or hake?
-C’mon, the same recipe,” he said.
+Come on, the same recipe,” he said.